meckesl/scalajs-debord-gow/README.md

 Run game tests
 > sbt test

-Fast Optimisation compile
-* Generates Javascript files ready to be run in the browser
+Generates Javascript files ready to be run in the browser (faster build times for development)
 > sbt fastOptJS

-Full Optimisation compile
-* Generates Javascript files ready to be run in the browser
+Generates Javascript files ready to be run in the browser (optimized)
 > sbt fullOptJS

 # Screenshot